Fortitudo Bologna

-Fortitudo Pallacanestro Bologna 103, commonly known as Fortitudo Bologna and currently known as Fortitudo Flats Service Bologna for sponsorship reasons, is a basketball club based in Bologna, Italy and currently plays in the second division.
+Fortitudo Pallacanestro Bologna 103, commonly known as Fortitudo Bologna and currently known as Fortitudo Flats Service Bologna for sponsorship reasons, is a professional basketball club based in Bologna, Italy.
+The team currently plays in the Serie A2, the second division of Italian pro basketball.

 History

 Fortitudo has for much of its history played second fiddle in its own city to arch rivals Virtus Bologna, with whom it contests the fierce Bologna Derby.
 Fortitudo won its first major trophy in 1998, winning the Italian Cup.

 Fortitudo made the Italian league finals ten consecutive years (1997–2006).
 After three straight finals losses, Fortitudo won the Serie A for the first time in 2000.
 Four consecutive finals losses were followed by Fortitudo's second league title in 2005, courtesy of a 3–1 win over Armani Jeans Milano in the finals series when instant replay upheld a Ruben Douglas buzzer beater in Game 4 of the championship series.

 In recent years, Fortitudo had been a fixture in the European top-tier Euroleague.
 Fortitudo's first achievement in European competition was a FIBA Korać Cup final against Jugoplastika in 1977 in their maiden participation.
 It got to the Euroleague Final four in 1999 (losing in the semifinal against city rivals Kinder Bologna and in third place game against Olympiacos) and the semifinal of the Euroleague playoffs in 2001 (again eliminated by rivals Virtus); then the club lost in the Euroleague final in 2004 to Maccabi Tel Aviv by 44 points.
 The 2006–07 season saw them change coaches three times as they finished thirteenth (out of eighteen), though they still qualified for the 2007–08 ULEB Cup.

 Due to economic irregularities, upon Fortitudo's relegation from the 2008–09 season, the team was not allowed to participate in the 2009–10 Serie A2, restarting from the Serie A dilettanti.
 After winning that league, Fortitudo was once again excluded from Serie A2 and the club's affiliation to the Italian Federation revoked.
 As such, Fortitudo was barred from playing in any league, save for youth development leagues.